 Food and drink in Prague

-Czech people are well-known for their positive attitude to food and Czech cuisine is famous all over the world.
-Everyone knows the Czech bread dumplings, hearty sauces, and thick soups.
-It is one of the reasons Prague is full of restaurants focused on traditional Czech cuisine.
+Czech people are well-known for their positive attitude towards food, and Czech cuisine is famous all over the world.
+Many people will have heard about the bread dumplings, hearty sauces, and thick soups, and Prague is filled with restaurants that offer this enticing, traditional type of cuisine.

-We will show you how the traditional Czech food looks, prices and tips for the restaurants with traditional Czech cuisine.
+We will guide you on how to spot traditional food, and share prices and tips for Prague restaurants that serve local cuisine.

-Czech cuisine and whic type food and drink can taste in Prague
+Czech cuisine and which type food and drink is available in Prague

-2) Or the real roast pork with sauerkraut and bread dumplings (knedlo-vepřo-zelo).
-And after a good lunch or dinner, don't forget to have a proper Czech beer.
+2) How about authentic roast pork with sauerkraut and bread dumplings (knedlo-vepřo-zelo)?
+With such an excellent lunch or dinner, we recommend you try a proper Czech beer.

-3) Also nice is goulash with potato dumplings or only with vegetables.
+3) Another favorite is goulash with potato dumplings -- try it with meat or vegetables.

-However, if you also like other cuisines of the world, you will never get bored in Prague.
-You will find some Chinese bistros, Japanese sushi restaurants, Thai and Mexican restaurants and also Italian pizza places that are sought after by thousands of Italian food lovers in the Czech Republic.
+If you are in the mood for something different, there are many other types of worldwide cuisine to choose from - you'll never get bored of the food in Prague!
+There are plenty of alternatives like Chinese bistros, Japanese sushi, Thai and Mexican restaurants and also Italian pizza places that are sought after by food lovers in the Czech Republic.

-Fast food restaurants are another solution for quick and quality food if you don't want to spend too much time in a restaurant.
+Fast food is are another option, which gives you a choice of quick, quality food if you don't want to spend too much time in a restaurant.

-Hamburger restaurants and new unique bistros with a selection of hot dogs have been more and more popular recently.
-Vistors will appreciate markets selling fresh foods from local Czech farmers.
+Hamburger restaurants and new unique bistros with a selection of hot dogs have become more and more popular in recent times.
+You can also visit farmers' markets, where you can purchase different fresh foods from local Czech farmers.

-Don't forget to visit Thai restaurant Yam Yam or also Thai restaurant NEB.O.
+Don't forget to visit the Thai restaurants Yam Yam or NEB.O.

-Tips for restaurants with Czech cuisine in Prague
+Tips for restaurants serving Czech cuisine in Prague

 1) U Modré kachničky restaurant (Little Blue Duck restaurant)

-They have two restaurants, one is in Michalská street here check Google map - reservation on the phone number +420-602353559; and second in Nebovidská street - Google map preview here - reservation on the phone number +420-224213418.
+Found in two locations, one is situated in Michalská street here check Google map - For reservations contact +420-602353559; and the second is in Nebovidská street - Google map preview here - Call this number to make a reservation: +420-224213418.

 2) Mincovna Restaurant

-This restaurant has an excellent location, in the middle of Old Town Square, you cannot miss it during your journey on Prague sights.
-Reservation phone number is: +420-727955669
+This restaurant has an excellent location, right in the middle of Old Town Square.
+You will see it on a typical tour of the sights in Prague.
+Reservations: +420-727955669

 Prices are about 300 - 400 CZK per main meal.
 Google maps preview here.

-Close to subway station Náměstí Republiky (Republic Square) you can find this excellent restaurant with a beautiful periodic interior.
-Reservation phone number is +420-246011440.
-Prices are about 350 CZK.
+Close to Náměstí Republiky (Republic Square) subway station, Café Imperial provides excellent food in its classic interior setting.
+Reservations: +420-246011440.
+Prices are approx. 350 CZK.
 Google maps preview is here.

-Beer is the most popular Czech drink.
-Every Czech restaurant has many kinds of big brand beers on the tap (e.g. Pilsner Urquell, Gambrinus, Kozel, Bernard, Holba, and others) and you can also find many family breweries.
-In Prague and its near vicinity, there are currently about 25 family breweries.
-High-quality beer is brewed for example in Únětický pivovar, Pivovarský dvůr Chyně or Břevnovský klášter in Praha 6.
-You can find a separate article about Czech beer here.
+Beer is one of the most popular Czech drinks.
+All Czech restaurants stock a variety of well-known beer brands on tap (e.g., Pilsner Urquell, Gambrinus, Kozel, Bernard, Holba, and others) You'll also come across many family breweries in and around Prague, and currently there are about 25 of them.
+High-quality beer is brewed in Únětický pivovar, Pivovarský dvůr Chyně and Břevnovský klášter in Praha 6.
+Check out our interesting article about Czech beer here.

-Beer is sold in restaurants and also in specialized beer bars and beer shops.
-For those who would like to learn more about is history, there are beer museums (e.g., The Beer Museum in Husova Street) and beer spas (Budweiser Budvar, Bernard or Krušovice).
+Beer is not only sold in restaurants but also in specialized beer bars and beer shops.
+For those who would like to learn more the history of brewing, there are beer museums (e.g., The Beer Museum in Husova Street) and beer spas (Budweiser Budvar, Bernard or Krušovice).